 A waffle maker with removable plates has a lot of advantages over regular models.
 First and foremost, the removable plates are easy to clean and rinse off under running water.
 Secondly, the removable plates are often interchangeable with other types of plates such as grill plates, griddle plates, or pan cake plates.

 If you’re shopping for a new waffle maker, we urge you to opt for a model with removable plates.
-They’ll save you a lot of time (and money), and with the best model you’ll get the most amazing waffles that are crisp on the outside and soft like a sponge on the inside.
+They’ll save you a lot of time (and money), and with the best model you’ll get the most amazing waffles that are crisp on the outside and deliciously spongy on the inside.

-For this review we selected the Cuisinart WAF-300P1 Waffle Maker as our favorite waffle maker because of its many qualities.
+For this buying guide we selected the Cuisinart WAF-300P1 Waffle Maker as our favorite waffle maker because of its many qualities.
 If you’re in a hurry, this is hands down the best waffle maker with removable plates on the market.
 And it has pancake plates too.

 TABLE OF CONTENTS